daubstep/natedaub.github.io/_posts/2013-10-08-PrewireframingWithWunderlist.md

 Once this is done, you're ready to wireframe.
 When designing your wireframe, the top 20% of items on your list should be impossible to miss.
 Resize the list or open it on your phone/tablet so it's visible while wireframing and get to work!

-**Tip**
-Keep your lists open until you are ready to launch.
+Tip: Keep your lists open until you are ready to launch.
 It's a great way to keep track of elements on a page.
 You can easily sync the lists between coworkers and comment on status updates, styles and potential problems.